 As in prior funding cycles, federal, state and local child abuse prevention funds available for community-based services were integrated into one request for proposal to align services along priority outcomes based on the Five-Year Plan for Child Abuse and Neglect Prevention.
+The most recent Five-

-The Five-Year Plan was accepted by the California Department of Social Services Office of Child Abuse Prevention on April 24, 2018, and was approved by the BOS as part of the 2017 Santa Barbara County System Improvement Plan on May 15, 2018.
+Year Plan was accepted by the California Department of Social Services (CDSS) Office of Child Abuse Prevention on April 24, 2018, and was approved by the BOS as part of the 2017 Santa Barbara County System Improvement Plan on May 15, 2018.

-A request for proposals was released on November 28, 2018 for the prevention of child abuse and neglect in Santa Barbara County, with an emphasis on community-wide coordination and collaboration, evidence-based programming and measurable community impact.
-As a result three (3) proposals for funding were received by the submittal due date of January 22, 2019.
-Following a comprehensive evaluation, contracts are being awarded to CALM and FSA-SMVYFC.
+A request for proposals (RFP) was released on November 28, 2018 for the prevention of child abuse and neglect in Santa Barbara County, with an emphasis on community-wide coordination and collaboration, evidence-based programming and measurable community impact.
+Following a comprehensive evaluation, contracts were awarded to CALM and FSA.